y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.3-ARMA/index.md

 1 - \theta_1 z - \theta_2 z^2 - \cdots - \theta_q z^q = 0
 $$

 has solutions for $z$ that fall outside the unit circle.
+We'll explain this in [a later section](#stationarity-for-arp).

 ## ARMA